the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

-# The Schema "Gatekeeper" Middleware
+# The Schema "Gatekeeper" Validation Middleware

 Although you usually will build some fault tolerance into your components, on some level they expect to deal with data that has the right structure, and which contains the expected type of information (strings, booleans, dates, etc).